davethegut/Work/guides/Windows_Sidecar_setup.md

 ```
 - Then give this configuration a name, and even a color if you want, then click "create"
 ![Winlogbeat_config](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/Winlogbeat_config.png)
-- Once created, we should see our new configuration in our graylog instance
+- Once created, we should see our new configuration in our Graylog instance
 ![graylog_config_page](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/Windows_sidecar_configurations_main_page.png)
 ##### Now that the configuration is ready to go, let's go ahead and install and start our service in our windows machine.